128technology/docs/docs/plugin_monitoring_agent.md

 - **MON-297** The LTE collector will use the state file generated by 128T software where possible.

 #### Issues Fixed

+- **MON-300** Prevent the monitoring agent service from accidentally starting 128T service

+  _**Resolution**_ If 128T is not running, the MA will fail to start instead of starting 128T

 - **MON-294** LTE interfaces were not found in the 128T configuration